We take the protection and security of our employee, business partner, and customer data seriously.

-You have the right to request confirmation whether data concerning you are being processed and to request information regarding these data according to Art.
-15 GDPR
+You have the right to request confirmation of whether data concerning you is being processed and, if this is the case, to request information regarding this data according to Art.
+15 GDPR.

 Right to rectification

-In accordance with Article 16 of the GDPR, you have the right to request the completion or correction of inaccurate data concerning you.
+In accordance with Art.
+16 GDPR, you have the right to request the completion or correction of inaccurate data concerning you.

 Right to erasure

-In accordance with Art.
-17 GDPR, you have the right to demand that relevant data may be deleted in case there are no legal obligations preventing the deletion.
+With reference to Art.
+17 GDPR, you have the right to demand that your personal data be deleted, provided that there are no legal obligations to keep the data.

 Right to restriction of processing

-You may demand a restriction of the processing in accordance with Art.
-18
+You may demand restriction of the processing in accordance with Art.
+18 GDPR.

 Right to object

-You may object to the future processing according to Art.
+You may object to the processing of your personal data in accordance with Art.
 21 GDPR at any time.

 In accordance with Art.
-77 GDPR you have the right to file a complaint with the competent supervisory authority.
+77 GDPR, you have the right to lodge a complaint with the competent supervisory authority.

 The PHOENIX group, i.e. the PHOENIX Pharmahandel GmbH & Co KG as well as its affiliated companies according to §§ 15ff AktG, has established a web based reporting system which is designed to enable employees, business partners, customers and third parties an easy system by which to report data incidents or concerns.
 These reports are taken seriously and are reviewed and actioned regularly and are used to improve the protection of personal data.